-EPS has no time to lose, Ljubodrag Savic, Phd, professor at the Faculty of Economics, Belgrade12.
-February 2013. / Uncategorized
+EPS has no time to lose, Ljubodrag Savic, Phd, professor at the Faculty of Economics, Belgrade, Uncategorized

 If the state enabled electric power industry to operate under market principles and handed the company over to professional managers, EPS would soon become one of the most successful regional companies. – It would be feasible to introduce the policy of allocating some percentage of the price of kWh for funding the construction of new energy facilities.